 ]]>

 We winnowed the good ideas we got from that exercise down to 10 scenarios that we thought would be a good way for teams like yours to get started using Copilot.
-“We made sure to focus on those that are for everybody,” VanGilder says.
+“We made sure to focus on the ideas that are for everybody,” VanGilder says.
 “It’s not for power users.”

-Once our 10 scenarios were defined and learning assets made available to Microsoft employees, Microsoft Digital partnered with the MAGIC Skilling Team in our Customer Success Engineering organization that creates impactful and educational customer-facing learning content for Microsoft customers.
+After our 10 scenarios were defined and learning assets made available to Microsoft employees, Microsoft Digital partnered with the Content Excellence team in our Data, Platform, and Growth organization, which creates impactful and educational customer-facing learning content for Microsoft customers.

-“We were able to integrate the scenarios into a robust skilling model that provides an easy-to-follow path for customers to onboard and extend their knowledge of Copilot,” says Tricia Gill, a principal program manager on the MAGIC team.
+“We were able to integrate the scenarios into a robust skilling model that provides an easy-to-follow path for customers to onboard and extend their knowledge of Copilot,” says Tricia Gill, a principal content program manager on the Content Excellence team.
 “This is enabling us to help customers realize value even faster.”

-The partnership between the two teams has been key, says John Martin, a director of skilling on the MAGIC team.
-“We love to see how our efforts as Customer Zero translate beyond Microsoft,” Martin says.
+The partnership between the two teams has been key, says John Martin, a director of content operations on the Content Excellence team.
+“We love to see how our efforts as Customer Zero translate beyond Microsoft,” he says.

 This is one of many tips that don’t need a prompt—you just open a thread and select the Summarize button.
 Copilot then provides a summary at the top of your email.